-Walking into the White Star Grand Hall at 30 James Street Liverpool for their Wedding Breakfast and all their friends and family cheering and clapping just for them.
+Walking into the White Star Grand Hall for their 30 James Street wedding breakfast and all their friends and family cheering and clapping just for them.
 At that moment Jenna and Micheal felt unbelievably lucky.
 A unique moment that they will never forget.

 Here is their story…